 - Homeward Bound in Toronto provides a holistic 4-year job-readiness program featuring: affordable housing, free quality child care, training and post-secondary education in a marketable skill, personal development support, and mental health services.

-- Also in Toronto, Youth Without Shelter’s Stay in School Program supports homeless youth with completing their education by providing a safe and stable environment to live in, and support services from staff members.
+- In Toronto, Youth Without Shelter’s Stay in School Program supports youth experiencing homelessness with completing their education by providing a safe and stable environment to live in, and support services from staff members.

-- ACCESS BladeRunners in Vancouver offers homeless and at-risk youth a comprehensive training and support program including education, job training, and access to support structures.
+- ACCESS BladeRunners in Vancouver offers people experiencing homelessness and at-risk youth a comprehensive training and support program including education, job training, and access to support structures.

 - RainCity Housing and Support Society in Vancouver provides Housing First for LGBTQ2S youth with an emphasis on community support, employment, education and healthcare.